Dreams Come True or How to Visit Norway On a Budget

 Fruits and veggies are very expensive because most of them are imported.
 Surprisingly for us, meat and fish are very expensive too.
 I would say that organic produce in the States or Canada cost the same as non-organic in budget grocery stores in Norway.

-The only way to eat in Norway on a budget would mean not to dine out and try to cook all your own meals.
+The only way to eat in Norway on a budget would mean not dining out and trying to cook all your own meals.

 But even with more expensive groceries, there is still a way to save.
 REMA 1000 and KIWI are supermarket chains based on a discount concept.
 Comparing to other stores, groceries in REMA and KIWI are cheaper, perhaps the cheapest you can find.
 It doesn’t necessarily mean that produce is crap, no. There are lots of good and healthy options.